good-ware/js-log/README.md

 `level`() (e.g. info()), optionally accept an array of tags as the first parameter. `log()`'s `tag` parameter can be a string, array, or an object whose properties are tag names and their values are evaluated for truthiness that indicates whether the tag is enabled.
 When named parameters are used, the 'tags' argument can be an object, array, or string.

-The values for 'message' and 'context' can have any type.
+The values for 'message' and 'data' can have any type.
 Error objects are treated specially: their stacks and dependency graphs are also logged.
-In most cases, 'message' is a string that is used as the log entry's message and 'context' is an object that appears in the log entry's 'data' property.
+In most cases, 'message' is a string that is used as the log entry's message and 'data' is an object that appears in the log entry's 'data' property.

-log(), default(), and `level`() optionally accept an Error object as the first parameter, followed by message, context, and category. 'error' is automatically added to the tags; however, 'level' for `level`() methods takes precedence.
+log(), default(), and `level`() optionally accept an Error object as the first parameter, followed by message, data, and category. 'error' is automatically added to the tags; however, 'level' for `level`() methods takes precedence.
 For example, `info(new Error('An error'))` is logged at the info level.

 ### Winston Loggers